jerome-laurent-pro/jerome-laurent-pro.github.io/_posts/2016-04-01-dataviz_week_13.md

 tags: [dataviz-weekly]
 ---

-Yesterday, I saw [hrbrmstr's post ](https://rud.is/b/2016/03/30/introducing-a-weekly-r-python-js-etc-vis-challenge/) about a weekly visualization contest and thought it was a great idea.
+Yesterday, I saw [hrbrmstr's post ](https://rud.is/b/2016/03/30/introducing-a-weekly-r-python-js-etc-vis-challenge/) about a weekly visualization contest and thought it was a terrific idea.

+This week dataset is about drone reports in the USA.
 I first wanted to map the number of sighting per state residents but someone had already done a [nice post](http://jabranham.com/blog/2016/03/ggplot-maps.html) about it so I'll try something different.

 In a first time, I kept what was done by hrbrmstr to get the data.